 The Carlsbad Tomorrow Growth Management Citizens Committee is the first stage of a multiyear process to create a new approach to managing growth in Carlsbad.
+The City Council will consider the committee's recommendations and direct the next steps to create a new Growth Management Program.
 After the City Council receives the committee's report and provides direction on next steps, the next phase of the process will begin, with more opportunities for public engagement.